wix/Detox/docs/cli/build-framework-cache.md

 ```

 **MacOS only.**
-Builds or rebuilds a cached Detox framework and/or XCUITest-runner for the current environment in `~/Library/Detox`.
+Builds cached versions of the Detox framework and XCUITest-runner.
-Supports `--build` and `--clean` options to specify what to build or clean.
-Defaults to building both without cleaning.
+This command uses the `--detox` and `--xcuitest` flags to selectively build components.
+By default, both components are built.

+## Options

+- `--detox` - Builds **only** the Detox injected framework.
+Default is false (build both).
+- `--xcuitest` - Builds **only** the XCUITest runner.
+Default is false (build both).

 Detox stores a cached version of its framework and XCUITest-runner in `~/Library/Detox/ios/*` in unique folders, where the folder name
 is a hash of Xcode and Detox version combination.
 This cache is used to speed up the build process and avoid unnecessary recompilations.